act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 ## Accessibility Support

-Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
-Depending on this, some elements can have one of the applicable [semantic roles][semantic role] and fail this rule with some technology but users of other technologies would not experience any accessibility issue.

 Some popular combinations of browsers and assistive technologies disregard the `headers` attribute depending on the structure of the `table` element.

 ## Background